datacentricdesign/iob22/computational-thinking/01-calculator/step6-recap.md

 If you are comfortable with the code, you should be able to shorten it into three lines (excluding comments).

-Warning: Make sure that in this transformation (so-called _'refactoring'_) you update your comments so that anyone can still read in plain English what you teach to the computer.
+Warning: Don't forget to update your comments as you transform your code, so that it remains consistent for other and your future self.

 [Check the code on Replit](https://repl.it/@IO1075/01-calculator-step6-3)